 Precambrian and Cambrian Paleobiology, Early Eukaryote and Early Animal Evolution, the Evolution of Biomineralization.

 Harvard University, Ph.D.
 Biology, 2002

 Yale University, B.A.
 Mathematics, 1995, magna cum laude

 The early evolution and radiation of eukaryotes and its relationship to environmental change, and the fossil record of the earliest skeletal animals.
-Research uses fieldwork, descriptive systematics, comparisons with modern taxa, paleoecological and taphonomic analyses, and stable isotopic studies.
+Research involves fieldwork, microscopy, descriptive systematics, and paleoecological and taphonomic analyses.